Invarion/invarion-docs/docs/rapid-online/the-marker-tool/arrow-board-tool.md

 - Rotate it as necessary.

-   **Note:** by default the Arrow board appears as a Right flash.
-If you require a Left flash, use the context menu to flip the object.
+   **Note:** by default the Arrow board appears as a right flash.
+If you require a left flash, use the context menu to flip the object.

 ![Arrow Board Tool](./assets/Arrow_Board_Tool.png)